GREGDGamer1/GREGDGamer1/README.md

 - 👋 Hi, I’m @GREGDGamer1
-- 👀 I’m interested in Hacks
+- 👀 I’m interested in idk
-- 🌱 I’m currently learning how to hack
+- 🌱 I’m currently learning how to idk
 - 📫 How to reach me gregdgamer1@gmail.com

 <!---